by Neil Bauman, Ph.D.

 Finding an Upper Cervical Chiropractor

 By now you probably are eager to find an upper cervical chiropractor and see what they can do to help you bring your Ménière’s disease under control.
 Fortunately, upper cervical chiropractors are easy to find if you know where to look.

 Greg Buchanan’s website gives a wealth of information on upper cervical chiropractic.
 Furthermore, he maintains a list of upper cervical chiropractors scattered all over the world so you (hopefully) can find one near you.
 Just go to the above link and click on the fifth button across the top “Practitioners”.
 From the drop-down menu choose your area of the world.
 If you live in the USA or Canada, choose North America, then click on the “View” button (on the right) for your state (or province) and you will see an alphabetic listing (by chiropractor’s last names—not business names) of the upper cervical chiropractors in that state/province.
 Each listing gives not only all the contact information you need, but also what method of upper cervical techniques they use, what instruments they use, whether they take X-rays or not, etc.

 You can also go to the main web page for each of the various upper cervical chiropractic associations (each organization is associated with one specific method) and look at the listing of chiropractors trained in their method.
+For example, to find Blair chiropractors in your area, click on the following link: http://www.blairchiropractic.com/locatedoctor.
 These listings may be more complete and up-to-date than those on Buchanan’s website.

 To find an upper cervical chiropractor that practices a specific method (such as the Blair method), go to Buchanan’s web page that lists these various methods and click on the name of the method you want to investigate (in the column on the left) or on the “Read More” link at the bottom of the paragraph describing the method on the main part of the page.
 Usually there is a listing of chiropractors using that method somewhere on that website.